Wizarrrr/wizarr-vue-modal/docs/guide/guide-navigation-guards.md

 If the handler returns **false** or **throws an error** , closing the modal window will be interrupted.

-Jenesius Vue Modal provides three ways to catch closures:
+Wizarr Vue Modal provides three ways to catch closures:

 ## Onclose
 The [openModal](/guide/guide-methods#open-modal) and [pushModal](/guide/guide-methods#push-modal)